Looking for a free date night near Greenville, SC?

 See an Outdoor Movie

-This is an easy, free way to watch movies.
-Greenville offers lots of places to see movies outside this summer for free.
-Bring a blanket and food and enjoy the big screen.
+Greenville has lot of places to see free movies outside during the summer.
+Bring a blanket and food, and enjoy the big screen.

 Bike Around Town

 If you have a bike, use it.
-There are many trails in the area where you can ride your bikes together, all for free.
+There are many trails in the area where you can ride your bikes together, and they’re all free.

 Stroll Through a Garden